Q: What's the purpose of St'ArtUp317?

 Q: How does the selection process work?

-A: This is a competitive program so please be sure to submit as much information about your idea as you can as well as an visuals that will help explain your vision for the pop-up.
+A: This is a competitive program so please be sure to submit as much information about your business as you can as well as an visuals that will help explain your vision for the pop-up.
 We are looking for vendors who, through their application, show that they are well prepared to take advantage of this opportunity.
-After applications close on March 1, a selection committee will review every application, and select the most promising projects/vendors to participate.
-Selected vendors will be notified by March 27.
-All vendors will be required to sign a license agreement, and submit their Certificate of Insurance (if applicable).
+Previous experience with pop-ups or having your own store are a plus, but are not essential.
+After applications close, a selection committee reviews every application, and selects the most promising projects/vendors to participate.
+All selected vendors are required to sign a license agreement, and proof of liability/contents insurance.

 PLEASE NOTE: We reserve the right to release the offered space to another vendor if you're not able to submit all the required paperwork by deadline.